“Comfort Women” Passage

 Significance of Teaching “Comfort Women” History and Issues

-The basic questions surrounding the Japanese Military Sexual Slavery System and the section Central Themes and Research Topics[3] list themes, topics, and questions relevant to the causes and consequences of the Japanese military sexual slavery system along with other various forms of oppresion at the intersection of imperialism, human rights violations, violence, discrimination, and ongoing injustice rooted in distortion and denial of history.
+Various materials in this resource guide will help students develop an accurate understanding of the Japanese military sexual slavery system while deepening their historical thinking and further recognizing the importance of informed, active civic advocacy.
+The basic questions surrounding the Japanese Military Sexual Slavery System and the section Central Themes and Research Topics[3] list themes, topics, and questions relevant to the causes and consequences of the Japanese military sexual slavery system and other various forms of oppresion at the intersection of imperialism, human rights violations, violence, discrimination, and ongoing injustice rooted in distortion and denial of history.
 Educators can use the Central Themes and Research Topics section as additional materials to plan their lessons, units, or courses.

 [1] California Department of Education History-Social Science Framework for California Public Schools : Kindergarten Through Grade Twelve, (Sacramento, 2017), 1–15.